-- Take on-campus courses with topnotch faculty. - Choose from among our national award-winning distance education courses. - Acquire technology skills from one of the country's "most wired" universities. - Hold a valued degree from one of the nation's oldest and most highly rated state-supported universities.
+- Take on-campus courses with topnotch faculty. - Register for award-winning distance education courses. - Benefit from the technologies offered by one of the country's "most wired" universities. - Hold a valued degree from one of the nation's oldest and most highly rated state-supported universities.